pyrocms/pyrocms-docs/content/developers/addons/plugin-development.md

 A plugin inside a module would be something that compliments a custom module you have built, while a standalone plugin would be something general like a Google Maps plugin or a way to list out Tweets in your own syntax.
 A standalone plugin does not need a larger module structure - it can be used on its own.

-## Plugins vs. Widgets

-A Plugin is pure syntax, a <a href="/docs/glossary#widgets">Widget</a> is entirely self contained.
-That means you can drag and drop Widgets into an area and it will know exactly what to do by itself.
-Plugins give people a lot more freedom if they know how to use them and are capable of editing HTML.

 ## Example Plugin

-This is the Session plugin which can be found here <def>system/pyrocms/plugins/session.php</def>
+This is the Session plugin which can be found in <def>system/pyrocms/plugins/session.php</def>.

-For an explanation of plugin functions such as **get_attribute**, please see the {{ link title="Lex Documentation" uri="developers/tools/the-lex-parser" }}.

 	<?php defined('BASEPATH') or exit('No direct script access allowed');
 	/**